-But enrolling in a Master in Management is a significant investment.
-Top programs like the HEC Paris MiM will set you back $50k in tuition fees, and you’ll also have to delay launching your career for your studies.
+But enrolling in a Master in Management can be a significant investment.
+Top programs like the HEC Paris MiM will set you back around $50k in tuition fees, and you also have to consider that you'll be delaying starting your career whilst studying.

 With such a big investment of time, effort, and money on the line, is a Master in Management worth it?